All Episodes

 All right, Danielle, how do you argue with that?

-Look, I think the problem here is David Nunes.
+Look, I think the problem here is Devin Nunes.

-I think that the all of the nonsense with the Republican majority report coming out ten days before the Democrat the Democrats could get a rebuttal out there is really problematic, especially at a time where social media, you know, ten days is a lifetime in terms of trying to rebut some of the claims that were made.
+I think that all of the nonsense with the Republican majority report coming out 10 days before the Democrats could get a rebuttal out there is really problematic, especially at a time where social media, you know, 10 days is a lifetime in terms of trying to rebut some of the claims that were made.

-That memo is full of emissions, and as you all know, when you you know swear to tell the truth, you tell the whole truth.
+And as you all know, when you swear to tell the truth, you tell the whole truth.

-And a lie can be a live omission.
+And a lie can be a lie of omission.

-The Democratic memo, I think, was very clear on its use of the the the dossier uh and the extent to which there were many other things that corroborated some of the information in the dossier to support the Pfizer warrant.
+The Democratic memo, I think, was very clear on its use of the dossier and the extent to which there were many other things that corroborated some of the information in the dossier to support the Pfizer warrant.

 So I don't actually have any.